Welcome to the Official Site of Lancer Athletics, Activities and Arts

 You need to have a good pair of running shoes to help prevent injury and to help with performance.
 We are fortunate to have Performance Running Outfitters right here in town.
 They will set you up with shoes that are right for you.

-Spikes are not mandatory for racing, but are certainly recommended.
+Spikes are not mandatory for racing, but are highly recommended.
 Racing spikes help with traction and also help get a better feel for the ground.
 They are lighter than training shoes and help you feel fast and run fast.
 Coach has several pairs of spikes if you would like to try before you buy.

 SLEEP

 Get at least eight hours of sleep each night.
+It can be done.
 It's important for recovery and brain function.
-It can be done.
-Make a plan to get your sleep.
-Time management is crucial.
+Sleep is the one miracle drug that can impact performance the most.

 Don't sleep with your cell phone in your room.